Edwman2/BankApplication/README.md

 * Create a separate file maybe .txt to store users and accounts?
 * Make each property/field private.
 * Try to implement and check the code for inheritance, abstraction, polymorphism and encapsupsulation.
+* Have all the program's account related methods go through Account Manager.
+* Change the spelling and naming to a consistent way.
+* Add Enum to appropriate places and put to use.
+* Change AccountNumber from a string to a unique string like GUID or our own randomly generated one with added check.
+*